PhilippinesAsiaTravel

 One moment that stood out was when I was hiking to the top of Osmeña Peak in Cebu.
 Even up in the hills, Orbit Mobile kept me connected enough to check Google Maps and share a few photos.
 Another highlight was while snorkelling in Coron – being able to quickly upload shots of the coral reefs without worrying about running out of data was a huge convenience.

-Use code BATW10 to get 10% off your Orbit Mobile purchase.
+Use code BATW15 to get 15% off your Orbit Mobile purchase.

 Order an Orbit Mobile eSIM for Philippines here!